ondrej-kvasnovsky/handbook-of-hidden-data-scientist-python/python.md

 So, now I take Python as really beautiful library to work with when it comes to working with data.

 Python libraries wrap C or Fortran code in many cases.
 That makes your code run super fast.
 And, that is what I love a lot \(even though the language looks pretty old-school\).

+Then I asked question "Is Python slower than Java?".
+Here is the answer: [http://stackoverflow.com/questions/672857/is-python-slower-than-java-c](http://stackoverflow.com/questions/672857/is-python-slower-than-java-c)